mellerikat/Edge-Conductor/README.md

 #### Install the chart

-To install the chat with the release name `edge-conductor` in the `edge-conductor` namespace
+To install the chart with the release name `edge-conductor` in the `edge-conductor`  namespace

 ```console
 helm install edge-conductor mellerikat-edge-conductor/edge-conductor [ --version 0.2.0 ] -n edge-conductor